 Nature in South Tyrol

-South Tyrol‘s natural landscape is composed of a variety of a unique phenomena.
+South Tyrol‘s natural landscape is composed of a variety of a unique phenomenon.
 It does not matter if Vinschgau, Tauferer Ahrntal or the Dolomites – each holiday region offers characteristic natural treasures, which attract countless visitors every year.

 Who does not know them?
 Without any doubt, the Three Peaks – part of UNESCO World Natural Heritage since 2009 – are one of the most famous landmarks in South Tyrol.
 The magnificent massif is situated on a wide-ranging high plateau in Nature Park Drei Zinnen and is a paradise for climbers as well as a popular subject for photos.